 The wellness world has fallen for all things adaptogenic—but what the are adaptogens and why should you care?
 I'm glad you asked.
 Here, your personal guide to the adaptogenic kingdom.

 Adaptogens aren't just any old group of plant medicines.

 Adaptogens are a broad family of herbs and plant medicines that have been used for thousands of years throughout the world.
 To be labeled an adaptogen, a plant medicine must fulfill at least three specific criteria:

 - They are generally safe (for just about everyone).

-- They help you handle stress.
+- They help you manage stress.

-- They work to balance your hormones.
+- They work to support your hormone levels.